 Are Energy Balls Good For You?

-This recipe uses quality, wholesome ingredients.
-They’re a healthy and satiating combo of healthy carbs and fats, protein, and lots of fiber.
+This recipe is gluten-free and uses quality, wholesome ingredients.
+These balls are a healthy and satiating combo of healthy carbs and fats, protein, and lots of fiber.

 Here are some of the healthy ingredients I’ve included in these energy balls: